iron-io/docs/worker/reference/api/index.md

 #### Request

-The request should be JSON-encoded and consist of an object with a single property, “tasks”, which contains an array of objects.
+The request should be JSON-encoded and consist of an object with a single property, "tasks", which contains an array of objects.
 Each object in the array should consist of:

 * **code_name**: The name of the code package to execute for this task.
 * **payload**: A string of data to be passed to the worker.
 The payload will be passed to the code package at runtime, and can be used to pass varying information into a worker that will process it using the same code.
 The payload cannot be larger than 64KB in size.